-Dr. Starling will also present the workshop, “Abusive Head Trauma: Differentiating Myths from Reality.”
+Dr. Greeley will also present the workshop, “Differential Diagnosis in Abusive Head Trauma: Separating the Wheat from the Chaff.”

 OUT OF STATE PRESENTERS